stenvala/aws-cdk-legos/README.md

 ## Prerequisites

-- You must have AWS CLI and CKD installed and configured.
-Look from web how.
+- You must have AWS CLI 2 installed and configured.
+CDK is executed with NPX so that the walkthroughs don't get outdated.
 Various stacks require various permissions for your deployer IAM user.
 These are not explictly mentioned.
 When you see missing permission in deployment (and it fails), go to AWS Console create groups and attach correct managed policies to these.
 Then, add your deployer user to these groups.
 - NPM is needed
 - Python 3.x is needed